coderefinery/calendar/README.md

 ## Adding events

-- Find the relevant calendar to add to under `calendars/`
+- Find the relevant calendar under `calendars/`, to which you will add your new event.
 - Add your event there
   - Realistically, copy an existing event
   - See the [yaml2ics